KeunJuSong/KeunJuSong.github.io/_pages/about-skj-dev-box.md

 ## Purpose of SKJ Dev Box

 The main reason is to share knowledge just like open source platform, Github.
-I believe that sharing idea is a detonator of development in various areas.
+I believe that sharing is a detonator of development in various areas.

-I usually handle Machine Learning algorithm, especially about origin and applications.
+I usually handles Machine Learning algorithm, especially about the idea of origin and applications.

-I'm pleased about any kind of advice for my blog posts.
-So if you have some question or advice, please send it to my e-mail  :smile:.
+I'm pleased to get any kind of advice for my blog posts.
+So if you have some questions or advices, please send it to my e-mail  :smile:.